-Any concerns about sexual violence and sexual harassment must be recorded factually and without personal judgement and reported to the Designated Safeguarding Lead immediately.
-In determining how to proceed, the Designated safeguarding lead, who will have the complete safeguarding picture, will refer to the detailed guidance in Section 5 of Keeping children safe in education, September 2023 and DFE 2018: 'Sexual Violence and Sexual Harassment between children in Schools and Colleges'.
+At Harbinger, any concerns about sexual violence and sexual harassment must be recorded factually and without personal judgement and reported to the DSL/DDSL immediately.
+In determining how to proceed, the DSL, who will have the complete safeguarding picture, will refer to the detailed guidance in Keeping Children Safe in Education 2024 Part 5.
 In particular, the DSL will consider the wishes of the victim in terms of how they want to proceed.
 We recognise that victims should be given as much control as is reasonably possible over decisions regarding how any investigation will be progressed and any support that they will be offered.
-(KCSiE, September 2023)